cloudify-cosmo/cloudify-nsx-plugin/README.md

                   ...
 ```

+**General rules for properties**

-General rules for properties - the plugin always merges properties and inputs,
+The plugin always merges properties and inputs,
 and will be overwritten by any existing runtime properties.

-Such structure:
+The following structure:

 ```
     node_templates: